Last Updated : 15:23:23. 12 March 2019

 Badger Hill Group has a minibus, a Transit 14-

-Obviously they’re primarily for the use of the various sections at Badger Hill, but when they are not being used by us they are available to other local Scout and Guide groups and to other organisations such as clubs and schools in return for a donation.
+It’s primarily for the use of the various sections at Badger Hill, but when it’s are not being used by us it’s are available to other local Scout and Guide groups and to other organisations such as clubs and schools in return for a donation.
 We supply the bus with a full tank of diesel and we ask you to return it full.

 If you’re another Scout or Guide Group or any voluntary organisation intending to accept remuneration in any form for providing transport you’ll also need your own ”Section 19 Permit” to display on the bus.
 This is an operators permit allowing you to charge your members without having to comply with the full PSV/PCV licensing rules.
 Our permits only cover us for our own members.

-One bus is fitted with a towbar so a trailer can be towed as long as the side door is kept clear as a means of emergency exit and the legal requirements on gross train weights, and the towbar manufacturer's recommendations on towbar down-
+The bus is fitted with a towbar so a trailer can be towed as long as the side door is kept clear as a means of emergency exit, and the legal requirements on gross train weights and the towbar manufacturer's recommendations on towbar down-

-Following expensive damage that occurred when one bus was loaned out, we do not allow any camp equipment such as heavy tentage, cookers, tables, etc to be carried in the buses and only personal kit such as rucksacks, daysacks, and other soft items should be inside.
-The towbar is there for an equipment trailer although we don't have any to lend, but we have a spare bus index plate you can put on your own trailer.
+Following expensive damage that occurred when a previous bus was loaned out, we do not allow any camp equipment such as heavy tentage, cookers, tables, etc to be carried in the bus and only personal kit such as rucksacks and other soft items should be inside.

 Until this same incident proved otherwise we didn't think we’d need to point this out, but you should never carry gas cylinders in a minibus with passengers aboard!
-It's also illegal to carry them even when the bus is empty unless there is an "inflammable gas cylinders" sign on the bus or trailer to warn the emergency services in the event of an incident, and our buses don't have such signs.
+It's also illegal to carry them even when the bus is empty unless there is an "inflammable gas cylinders" sign on the bus or trailer to warn the emergency services in the event of an incident, and our bus doesn't have such a sign.